Nissan Sunny: Nissan Lucino

-B15 (1998–2004)
+Ninth generation (B15; 1998)

 The B15 series was the last Sunny, produced from October 1998 to the end of 2004.
-A facelift was launched in May 2002.
-In 2005 in Japan, the Nissan Tiida (C11) and Nissan Bluebird Sylphy (G11) replaced the Sunny, marking the end of an almost 40 year long production life.
+A facelift with a larger grille with more chrome was launched in May 2002.
+In 2004 in Japan, the Nissan Tiida (C11) and Nissan Bluebird Sylphy (G11) replaced the Sunny, marking the end of an almost 40-year life for the nameplate.

 While earlier North American-market Nissan Sentras were very similar to their Japan-market B-series Nissan Sunny twins, the B15 Sentra (2000–2006) is diverged greatly from the B15 Sunny.
 The Sentra B15 took styling cues from the Nissan Bluebird Sylphy (G10/N16), while the Sunny B15 body had a more traditional squared-off three-box sedan design.

-In Japan, the B15 Sunny was offered with 1.3, 1.5, 1.6 and 1.8-litre petrol or 2.2-litre diesel engines.
-While in North America, the B15 Sentra was offered with 1.8, 2.0 and 2.5-litre engines, and carries on the B-series Sunny/Sentra lineage with the B16.
+In Japan, the B15 Sunny was offered with 1.3, 1.5, 1.6, and 1.8-litre petrol or 2.2-litre diesel engines.
+In North America, the B15 Sentra was offered with 1.8, 2.0 and 2.5-litre engines, and carried on the B-series Sunny/Sentra lineage with the B16 Sentra.

-The Wingroad station wagon and the badge engineered Mazda Familia Van (1.3, 1.5 and 1.8-litre) continued to be spun off from the main Sunny range.
-A facelift for the Wingroad in 2002 gave it a new front end, though the rear was much the same.
-The two door variant was discontinued internationally.
+The AD Van and Wingroad station wagon (and their badge engineered derivative, the Mazda Familia Van) continued to be spun off from the main Sunny range.
+These were offered with 1.3, 1.5, and 1.8-litre petrol engines, plus a 2.2-litre diesel option.
+A facelift for the AD/Wingroad in 2002 gave it a new front end treatment, though the rear was much the same.
+The two-door variant was discontinued.

-Renault Samsung Motors, a South Korean Automaker planned to use this vehicle for the R-CAR project, however Renault acquired Samsung Motors and Renault announced that the R-Car would be rebranded as the SM3, though it was based on the Nissan Bluebird Sylphy.
+Renault Samsung Motors, a South Korean Automaker planned to use this vehicle for their R-Car project.
+However, Renault acquired Samsung Motors and announced that the R-Car would be rebranded as the SM3, although it ended up being based on the related Nissan Bluebird Sylphy.